jojozhuang/jojozhuang.github.io/_posts/2016-09-12-use-mysql-container-for-jsp-application.md

 ![MIME Type](/public/pics/2016-09-12/testconnection.png)
 A new connection is added to the workbench.
 ![MIME Type](/public/pics/2016-09-12/workbench.png)
 Check the original data.
+As you see, there is no entry in table SalesOrder.
 ![MIME Type](/public/pics/2016-09-12/original.png)

 ### 4.3 Configure the Connection
 Edit file /GameStoreMysql/WebContent/META-INF/context.xml.
-Specify the URL, including the ip address and port to connect mysql.
+Specify the usename, password and URL, including the ip address and port to connect mysql.
 ```xml
 <Resource name="jdbc/murach" auth="Container"
         driverClassName="com.mysql.jdbc.Driver"